Mick Fanning holding his surfboard in a winter wetsuit

 1. Always take care putting on and taking off your wetsuit.

 This is when damage is most likely to happen, especially when it’s wet.
 Take your time to pull your hands and feet into/out of your suit and avoid putting excessive stress on zips.
-Do not stand on your suit to take it off.
+Do not stand on your suit to take it off, especially on asphlat or other rough surfaces.
 Ensure you use your hands to pull your feet through the ankle holes.
 This is especially important for very stretchy suits with tight ankle seals.
 On back zip wetsuits fold the Velcro back on itself when not in use because it can adhere to the lining of your suit and cause damage.

 2. Keep your wetsuit away from sharp objects.

 Avoid placing your suit on tarmac, as the grit and oils can degrade the neoprene while gravel or sharp stones may puncture it.
 Be conscious of harsh edges when hanging it over a fence or rough surface.
 Ideally don’t hang your suit on a fence.
+Watch the back of your ute when you slam it shut that you don't catch part of your suit.
 Don’t leave your wetsuit at the beach or on the roof of your car when you drive off!

 Wetsuit Care Guide